jeffswt/unprettysoup/README.md

 <body>
 <p class="title"><b>The Juruo's story</b></p>

-<p class="story">Once upon a time there were three little juruos; and there names were
+<p class="story">Once upon a time there were three little juruos; and their names were
 <a href="http://example.com/jeffswt" class="juruo" id="link1">jeffswt</a>,
 <a href="http://example.com/swt" class="juruo" id="link2">swt</a> and
 <a href="http://example.com/juruoswt" class="juruo" id="link3">juruoswt</a>;